jmonitor/collector

 • Caddy

-Collects metrics from Caddy metrics endpoint.
+Collects from the Caddy metrics endpoint.

 use Jmonitor\Collector\Caddy\CaddyCollector